pennaerial/FirstLastName-PennAir2022Vision/Instructions.md

 # Resources

 Feel free to use whatever outside resources you wish.
 In fact, we highly recommend that you do research into the subject of how QR codes work.
-You can use snippets of code you find online, whatever libraries you want, and **any programming language**.
+You can follow guides you find online, whatever libraries you want, and **any programming language**.
 However, be ready to explain how your code works.
-Commenting your code is also good practice and can help you understand what you’re doing.
+Commenting your code is also good practice and can help us (and you) understand what you’re doing.
 You might find the following websites useful:

 [http://dsynflo.blogspot.com/2014/10/opencv-qr-code-detection-and-extraction.html](http://dsynflo.blogspot.com/2014/10/opencv-qr-code-detection-and-extraction.html)